-Ceramic hobs are electric with a smooth, easy-to-clean surface.
+Ceramic hobs run on electric and have a smooth, easy-to-clean surface.

-They’re easy to use and they heat up quickly, but heat distribution around the bottom of pans isn’t as good as when cooking on gas.
+They’re easy to use but are slower to warm up and cool down than gas or induction hobs.
+While individual hobs vary, heat distribution across the bottom of pans often isn’t as good as when cooking on gas.

 Gas hobs are easy to control and give instant heat.
-They are not as quick as induction hobs at heating up big panfuls, but they're usually better at distributing heat evenly across the base of a pan.
-They tend to be good at simmering too.
+They're not as quick as induction hobs at heating up big panfuls, but they're usually better at distributing heat evenly across the base of a pan.
+They tend to be good at simmering, too.

 Gas-on-glass hobs have gas burners mounted on top of ceramic glass, so as well as looking more stylish than other gas hobs they're also easier to clean.

 Looking for a hob with extraction capabilities built in?
 See our guide to the Best venting hobs.

 From special burners for woks through to child-safety features, here are some things to think about depending on how you want to use your hob.